pupupulp/javascript-ejs/README.md

 # javascript-ejs
-A library/package for useful ExtJS code wrappers
+An opensource library/package for useful ExtJS code wrappers